 - 36% of injuries affected the shoulders, arms, forearms, wrists, hands, and fingers.

 - The next most common injuries harmed the lower extremities, with 26% of injuries to the legs, ankles, feet, and toes.

 - 19% of injuries were to the worker’s trunk, or mid-body.

 - 12% of injuries were to the head and neck.

 - 7% of workers suffered multiple injuries to more than one body part.

-A Workers’ Compensation Lawyer, Wilkes-Barre Can Help You File Your Claim
+A Workers’ Compensation Lawyer in Wilkes-Barre Can Help You File Your Claim

-Munley Law’s experienced Wilkes-Barre workers compensation attorneys are committed to helping injured workers get the benefits they deserve.
+Munley Law Personal Injury Attorneys’ experienced Wilkes-Barre workers’ compensation attorneys are committed to helping injured workers get the benefits they deserve.
 The skilled lawyers at our workers compensation law firm accept all kinds of work related injury, including repetitive stress injury claims, and have obtained many top settlements and verdicts for clients.
 Every workplace injury lawyer in our firm is professional, experienced, and skilled at helping hurt employees in Luzerne County get the compensation they deserve.
 We work hard to protect your rights.
-Contact us online or call us at (570) 399-0406 to speak to our experienced workers’ compensation lawyers Wilkes-Barre for a free consultation.
+Contact us online or call us to speak to our experienced workers’ compensation lawyers in Wilkes-Barre for a free consultation.

 A Wilkes-Barre Comp Attorney Can Help If Your Claim Is Denied

 Workers’ comp benefits are meant to cover medical bills and wage loss if you suffer a repetitive stress injury on the job.
 They also provide compensation if you have an existing repetitive strain injury that is made worse by your job.